autocontracts/permissioned-blocks/whitepaper.md

 5. The Endorser calls the same calculateCommission function as Bob did, using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter Bob.
 The Endorser stores the result in their instance of IPFS and verifies that the IPFS address stored in the <i>proposed_state</i> member variable is the same IPFS hash address.
 If so, the Endorser then copies the <i>proposed_state</i> value to another member variable of the smart contract called <i>state</i> which holds the new verified IPFS address of the statechain.

 ### Simple Contracts: No statechain validation
 Validation of the statechain is not necessary for use cases where the calculation of state change information does not occur.
-For example, in scenarios where the smart contract does not have any functions that are using state inforation to perform calculations.
+For example, in scenarios where the smart contract does not have any functions that are using state information to perform calculations.
 This may be in the case for smart contracts where the statechain only links to digital content (e.g. a pdf file) to the smart contract.
 The purpose of  the smart contract is to control how the digital content is distributed.

 ### Complex Contracts: Multi-statechain validation
 A smart contract could be configured with a hybrid of two or more statechains.
 For example, depending upon the use-case, there may be one statechain requiring no validation, and other statechains requiring validation by multiple endorser-oracles.